patel-zeel/gsoc22/gsoc22.md

 ## Summary

-This GSoC I worked on a big project useful to the academic community around the world and with a wonderful mentor Dr. Kevin Murphy.
-Simultaniously, I learned my new default ML library JAX and increased my confidence to be able to work on such large projects.
-I will always be grateful to Dr. Kevin Murphy for this opportunity that helped me add a unique and valuable experience in my PhD journy.
+During this GSoC, I worked on a big valuable project for the academic community worldwide with a wonderful mentor Dr. Kevin Murphy.
+Simultaneously, I learned my new default ML library JAX and increased my confidence in being able to work on such large projects.
+I will always be grateful to Dr. Kevin Murphy for this opportunity that helped me add a unique and valuable experience to my Ph.D. journey.